Introducing the Veterans & First Responders EFP Program

 EFP stands for Equine Facilitated Psychotherapy, which is a non-traditional therapy utilizing horses.
 In studies, EFP has shown to help reduce symptoms of PTSD and other trauma-related conditions.
 Instead of asking participants to talk about and relive their trauma, which most are reluctant to do, it fosters confidence, trust building, emotional grounding, and self-reflection by teaching horse skills.

 As the very true saying goes, you cannot hide anything from a horse.
 Whatever feelings you bring into their space, they will mirror back to you, creating the perfect, non-verbal, biofeedback loop.
-And mustangs, having lived wild and free, have a heightened sensitivity and flight or fight response over domesticated horses.
-Mustangs also experience great trauma at the hands of humans in the capture process, and this makes them ideal for an EFP program.
+And horses have a heightened sensitivity and flight or fight response, which makes them ideal for an EFP program.

 While interacting with a horse, you are not thinking about your past trauma or worrying about the future but are required to remain calm.
-Working with a horse, and especially a mustang, requires you to be 100% present with your own feelings which teaches self-regulation in a way traditional talk-therapy can’t.
+Working with a horse requires you to be 100% present with your own feelings which teaches self-regulation in a way traditional talk-therapy can’t.

 Also, a horse’s heart has an electromagnetic field five times greater than that of a human.
 To understand how this is relevant to helping with trauma responses, read: Cardiac Coherence: The Inner Power that Horses Reveal to Us.
 This is wonderful information for anyone considering EFP.

-Specifics About This New EFP Program in North Texas for Veterans & First Responders
+Specifics About this EFP Program in North Texas for Veterans & First Responders

-This new program at Divine Equine Therapeutic Riding Center, called Veterans & War Horses, is an experiential therapeutic program designed to create a powerful experience for each group participant.
-It includes 20 hours total, consisting of 2 hours per week for 10 weeks.
+This program at Divine Equine Therapeutic Riding Center, is an experiential therapeutic program designed to create a powerful experience for each group participant.
 Rather than talking one-on-one with a therapist in an office, the course offers an outdoor setting combining a trauma-focused psychotherapist, and a PATH International Certified instructor.

-Veterans & War Horses is customized based on participant needs with modifications for disabilities and all needed equipment is provided.
+This program is customized based on participant needs with modifications for disabilities and all needed equipment is provided.
 EFP is designed to help reduce trauma responses while learning self-regulation, mindfulness, boundaries, confidence, and trust.
-The psychotherapist assists the participant in recognizing their triggers, emotional responses, and releasing toxic trauma they may be holding onto.
+The participants learn to recognize their triggers, emotional responses, and how to release toxic trauma they may be holding onto.